INFORMATION FOR NEW CLIENTS

 What is the fee?

-Please call to discuss this with our receptionist on 9872 6255 who would happy to work out what options would suit you best.
+Please call our friendly admin team on 9872 6255 to discuss your needs and she would be happy to work out with you what options would suit you best.

 Where are you located?
 Is there parking?